bepsik777/bepsik777/README.md

 - 🌱 I’m currently learning the basics of node.js and express
-- 🌱 Writing a simplify git clone from Berkeley CS61B Assignment (gitlet) in java
+- 🌱 Writing a simplified git clone from Berkeley CS61B Assignment (gitlet) in java